The Most Important Thing Beginning Singers Need to Know

 - Yawn.
 Make it a real yawn.
 Relax your body and simply yawn.
 Do this 2 - 3 times.

 - This is where awareness and feeling come into play.
+This is how the soft palate is activated and lifts to make room in the back of the throat.

 - Feel the open space you've created in the back of your mouth and throat.